kontainapp/km-releases/GettingStarted.md

 ## Cloud

-### Azure with nested KVM
+### Azure

-Azure supports nested virtualization for some types of instances since 2017: https://azure.microsoft.com/en-us/blog/nested-virtualization-in-azure/
+Azure supports nested virtualization for some types of instances since 2017: https://azure.microsoft.com/en-us/blog/nested-virtualization-in-azure/.
+Kontain CI/CD process uses `Standard_D4s_v3` insance size.

-Using one of these instances, install and try KOntain as described above.
+Create one of these instances, SSH to it , then install and try Kontain as described above.

-#### Azure Kubernetes

 Kontain runs it's own CI/CD pipeline on Azure Managed Kubernetes, and AWS for no-nested-virtualization code.

-**TODO** dev/user level docs

-### AWS (no-nested KVM)
+### AWS

+For AWS, Kontain can run on `*.metal` instances.
+For virtual instances, Kontain provides `kkm` kernel module and pre-build AMI with Ubuntu20.
+Unfortunately AWS does not support nested virtualization  on non-metal instanses, so a kernel modules is required.

-### Other clouds
+### Other clouds (vSphere, GCP, ...)

-summary of how to do go there
+Kontain will work on other clouds (e.g. vSphere or GCP) in a Linux VM with nested virtualization enabled

+## FAQ

+### Is it OSS?

+These are binary-only releases, Kontain code is currently not open sourced and is maintained in the [private repo](https://github.com/kontainapp/km)

+### How to install KKM

+We are working on install process for KKM - it requires building with the exact kernel header version and is being worked on for the release.

+### How to see Kontain interaction with KVM

+* You can use `trace-cmd record` and `trace-cmd report` to observe kvm activity.
+[For more details on trace-cmd see](https://www.linux-kvm.org/page/Tracing).

+### Are there any limitations on code running as unikernel

+* The code shouldn't use not supported system calls
+* VM monitor will report an error as "Unimplemented hypercall".
+Payload will abort
+* Apps like Java or Python or Node are good with this requirement

 ======= END OF THE DOC ====